feast-dev/feast/sdk/python/tests/README.md

     * Generally if the test requires the initialization of a feature store in an external environment in order to test (i.e using our universal test fixtures), it is probably an integration test.
 * Unit tests, on the other hand, unit tests primarily test local and class level behavior that does not require spinning up an external service.
 If your test can be run locally without using any other services besides pytest, it is a unit test.

-### Main Types of Tests
+### Main types of tests

 #### Integration tests

 1. E2E tests
-    * E2E tests test end-to-end functionality of Feast over the various codepaths(initialize a feature store, apply, and materialize).
+    * E2E tests test end-to-end functionality of Feast over the various codepaths (initialize a feature store, apply, and materialize).
     * The main codepaths include:
-        * basic e2e tests for offline storages
+        * basic e2e tests for offline stores
             * `test_universal_e2e.py`
         * go feature server
             * `test_go_feature_server.py`